MicrosoftDocs/VBA-Docs/api/Excel.Workbook.Windows.md

 ## Remarks

-Using this property without an object qualifier is equivalent to using  `Application.Windows`.
+Using this property without an object qualifier is equivalent to using **Application.Windows**.

 This property returns a collection of both visible and hidden windows.

 ## Example

-This example names window one in the active workbook "Consolidated Balance Sheet."
+This example names window one in the active workbook Consolidated Balance Sheet.
 This name is then used as the index to the **Windows** collection.

 ```vb
 ActiveWorkbook.Windows(1).Caption = "Consolidated Balance Sheet"